prism/prism-docs/docs/source/actions.rst

 "Action Families" are related actions.
 They're related in that they share the second word, like ``block-break`` and ``hanging-break``.
 They're both "break" events.

-Prism records most actions by default but they can be disabled in the config.

 .. note::

     Many actions that were separate in v3 are now combined, making this list appear shorter than it is.
 For example, any mob/liquid break is just ``block-break`` with appropriate causes.